Ederington Homestead logo.

 Cream Legbars

-The Cream Legbar is an autosexing breed known for its unique appearance, excellent egg production, and striking blue eggs.
-Originally developed in the early 20th century at Cambridge University by crossing Leghorns, Barred Plymouth Rocks, and Araucanas, the breed was designed to produce a hardy, productive chicken with the ability to be sexed at hatch based on feather color.
-This makes them a favorite for breeders and small farms looking for efficient flock management.
+The Cream Legbar is an autosexing breed known for its distinctive crests, excellent egg production, and striking blue eggs.
+Originally developed in the early 20th century through carefully planned crosses, the breed was designed to be hardy, productive, and easily sexed at hatch based on down color.
+These traits make Cream Legbars especially well suited for breeders and small flocks seeking efficient management without sacrificing beauty or performance.

 Egg Production and Laying Age